gaebar/store-management-application/CONTRIBUTING.md

 Ensure to run any existing tests to confirm that your changes have not introduced new issues.
 Instructions for running tests should be in the project's README.

 ## Review Process
 I will review all contributions.
 The goal is to check new pull requests within a week.
-If the pull request is acceptable and all tests pass, I will merge it.
+If the pull request is acceptable and all tests pass, I will merge it into the main codebase.

-Your contribution is important, and I look forward to collaborating with you to improve the Retail Inventory Management System!
+Your contribution is important, and I look forward to collaborating with you to improve the Store Management Application!